saurabhbirari/Wanderlust/README.md

 <h1 align="center" id="title">Wanderlust</h1>

 <p id="description">This MERN Stack Vacation Rental Platform is a comprehensive and feature-rich web application inspired by Airbnb.
-This platform allows users to list discover and book unique accommodations around the world.
+This platform allows users to list discover accommodations around the world.
 Utilizing the MERN stack (MongoDB Express.js React and Node.js) the application delivers a seamless and dynamic user experience for both hosts and guests.</p>
 <h1 align="center">
 🌐 MERN Stack
 </h1>